 FLY LIKE A GIRL

-This is my original sketch from the summer of 2019.
+Fly like a girl began in the summer of 2019.
 I was an Instructor Pilot in the T-38C at the time, so I took a picture with my helmet on, and quickly sketched up the idea.
-This sketch turned into the PVC patch you see below.
-I chose the phrase "fly like a girl" because similar phrases are used all the time, and they are almost always synonymous with "worse."
+This sketch turned into the PVC patch you see today.
+I chose the phrase "fly like a girl" because "like a girl" is ubiquitous, and almost always synonymous with "worse."
 This patch takes back that phrase and repurposes it.
 Yes, I fly like a girl, girls are awesome!

-This "Fly Like a Girl" patch was originally planned to be a one time production for the AETC Women's Fly-in that year.
+The "Fly Like a Girl" patch was originally planned to be a one time production for the AETC Women's Fly-in that year.
 However, once the patches were handed out - they took off!
-Over the years, I received lots of requests to make additional versions of the patch; versions that matched the diversity of women in aviation.
-Being a full time Air Force pilot, I did not have the time to create and fulfill all of the orders that would go with this task.
-That was until recently, when the Women's Initiatives Team reached out...
+Over the years, I received lots of requests to make additional versions of the patch; versions that matched the diversity of women in aviation - and so four new patches were born.